medic/medic-docs/md/install/old.md

 ## Intro

-This guide should help you install two main parts of the Medic toolset: Kujua and SMSSync.
+This guide should help you install two main parts of the Medic toolset: Kujua Lite and SMSSync.
 SMSSync is an Android application that receives SMS data and sends it to a web service via HTTP.
-Kujua provides the web service as well as a web interface to manage your data.
+Kujua Lite provides the web service as well as a web interface to manage your data.
 This setup typically used to in combination with unstructured or structured SMS messages to collect data.

 ## Install CouchDB

-Kujua requires **CouchDB version 1.2**.
+Kujua Lite requires **CouchDB version 1.2**.

 ### Step 1: Download